 James A. Reilly – Executive Director

 Jim is originally from Chester, Pennsylvania and received a BS degree in Accounting from Mount Saint Mary’s University in Emmitsburg, Maryland.
-Jim spent over 22 years in various financial rolls with two of the country’s largest shopping center development companies, The Rouse Company in Columbia, Maryland, and Simon Property Group here in Indianapolis.
+Jim spent over 22 years in various financial roles with two of the country’s largest shopping center development companies, The Rouse Company in Columbia, Maryland, and Simon Property Group here in Indianapolis.
 Jim also served as the Executive Director of the not-for-profit Indianapolis City Market Corporation for 10 years before starting his own consulting company.
 The Reilly Group provides interim and transitional executive management services for small to medium-sized organizations, focusing primarily on addressing the financial, administrative and organizational problems inherent in small companies, especially not-for-profit organizations. firstname.lastname@example.org

 Don Farrell – Artistic Director / Co-Founder